ngnrng/NWS-weather-app-code/README.md

 # Weather Forecast CLI

 This is a simple command-line interface (CLI) application written in Go that fetches and prints the current weather data for a list of cities.
+It demonstrates fetching and processing JSON data from an API, error handling, and working with maps and loops in Go.

 ## How it works